-It's time to work yourself a little harder in phase 2 by joining in with the machine more and having shorter rests between contractions.
 Phase 1: First enjoy 10 minutes of continuous low-frequency current to improve awareness of the muscle position, blood flow, nerve sensitivity.
-Relax in this phase - relaxing muscles completely is also a skill we need (to urinate, empty the bowels and for enjoyable sex).
+Relax in this phase.

 Phase 2: 30 minutes medium frequency current to stimulate the fast and slow pelvic floor muscle fibres by contracting for 5 seconds then relaxing for 5 seconds in cycles.